 Kelly Loudenberg’s project Foam Sweet Foam explores the furnitures produced for the staging of active shooter training exercises, and Richard Wheeler presents If I Could See What You See, a recent project which investigates the overt and covert activities of constructing an urban surveillance hideout.

-The program concludes with a 30 minute exercise conducted by Wheeler, where participants will examine practices of urban surveillance through a close reading of open-source online instructional videos.
-Participants will use description, transcription, and instruction in order to unpack the spatial and performative aspects of this online subculture.
+The program concludes with a 30 minute exercise conducted by Wheeler, where participants examine practices of urban surveillance through a close reading of open-source online instructional videos.
+Participants use description, transcription, and instruction in order to unpack the spatial and performative aspects of this online subculture.

 About the Artists